HughesNet vs. Viasat Internet

 Learn more about HughesNet and Viasat

 Satellite internet has come a long way from where it originally started and can now offer speeds that rival DSL in some areas.
-While HughesNet provides more data with their cheapest plan and waives the install fee in some cases, Viasat offers faster speeds ranging up to100 Mbps and plans without data caps.
+While HughesNet used to provide more data, Viasat now offers both faster speeds and more data allotments than HughesNet.
+In comparison, HughesNet reaches more rural areas than Viasat, so each provider has strengths and weaknesses.

 If you need the fastest speed that satellite internet can offer, Viasat is the best choice.
-Viasat offers faster speeds and higher data caps than HughesNet.
+Viasat offers faster speeds and better data caps (including no data caps with Viasat Unleashed plans) than HughesNet.
 But fast satellite internet comes at a price.
-HughesNet offers cheaper plans than Viasat, which could be a better choice if your online activity is limited to mostly email, paying bills, and streaming.
+HughesNet offers cheaper plans than Viasat, which could be a better choice if your online activity is limited to basic uses like email, paying bills, and streaming.

-While data is limited with satellite internet, Viasat’s data caps are twice the size of HughesNet’s.
-However, HughesNet offers a bonus zone during 2 a.m.-8 a.m., allowing an extra 50 GB of data for all customers.
-Viasat has something similar called the free zone, where users can get unlimited data usage between 12 a.m.-5 a.m., 3 a.m.-6 a.m., or 3 a.m.-8 a.m. (the time depends on your plan).
+While data is limited with satellite internet, Viasat’s data caps are twice the size of HughesNet’s (or unlimited if you go with Viasat Unleashed).
+However, HughesNet offers a bonus zone from 2 a.m. to 8 a.m., where data expenditure is not calculated.
+Viasat has something similar called the free zone, where users can get unlimited data usage between 12 a.m. and 5 a.m., 3 a.m. and 6 a.m., or 3 a.m. and 8 a.m. (the time depends on your plan).

 HughesNet vs Viasat: Best Deals